NonLERFness of arithmetic hyperbolic manifold groups and mixed 3-manifold groups: NonLERFness of arithmetic hyperbolic manifold groups

-If $M$ is a noncompact arithmetic hyperbolic manifold defined by quaternions, it also contains noncompact $3$-dimensional totally geodesic submanifolds, by doing the same process for quadratic forms over quaternions.
-So the above proof also works in this case.
+If $M$ is a noncompact arithmetic hyperbolic manifold defined by quaternions, it also contains noncompact $3$-dimensional totally geodesic submanifolds, by doing the same process as above for quadratic forms over quaternions.
+So the above proof also works in the quaternion case.

 Since $7$-dimensional arithmetic hyperbolic manifolds defined by octonions are all compact, the proof is done.

 \end{proof}